tonyfujs/tonyfujs.github.io/_posts/2015-01-17-webscraping_1.md

 title: "10 minutes intro to webscraping with R: Part 1"
 ---

 Learning new stuff is great...
-As long as you don't drawn under tons of details that are directly relevant to a newbie.
+As long as you don't drawn under tons of details irrelevant to newbies.

 ![](/images/webscraping_1/hydrant_2.jpg)

 When learning about a new topic, this is my ideal start:

 1. Get a quick - and hopefully intuitive - overview
 2. Get my hands dirty.
 (Ever tried learning how to bike by reading "Biking for dummies"?)
 3. Dig deeper as needed - And only as needed.